Ham and Green Bean Casserole

 Anyone else have green beans coming out of their ears.
 My garden sure figured out how to produce them this year that’s for sure!
-I’ve made Green Beans, Chicken & Potatoes, Herbed Potatoes & Green Beans, and Sheet Pan Meatloaf and Green Beans which I still need to post!
+I’ve made Green Beans, Chicken & Potatoes, The BEST Green Bean Casserole, and Sheet Pan Meatloaf and Green Beans which I still need to post!
 Time to for a change so I changed your favorite Green Bean Casserole Recipe into Ham and Green Bean Casserole Recipe, which will be your new favorite main dish!

 I know many people like to blanch the green beans.
 To blanch the green beans, you add them to a sauce pan with boiling water and cook them 3-5 minutes (depending on the size of the green beans).
 Then, remove the green beans from the boiling water and add them to a bowl of iced water (that stops the greens beans from cooking).
 I don’t know about you, but that sounds like a lot of work to me, so we skip this part.
 Instead just throw the green beans into a saucepan.
 Completely cover them with cold water.
 Place the saucepan onto a stovetop and on medium/high heat, cook them for 15-20 minutes or until desired tenderness has been reached.
 So much simpler that way, or so I believe, but what do I know.
 You can do them either way, but just saying, my way is better.